ILO is a specialized agency of the United Nations

 Legislation

-Archived Legislative Texts on Occupational Safety and Health are also available in CISDOC via browsing by countries and subject categories and provide bibliographic information on laws, regulation and directives from around the world.
-The collection presents various pieces of legislation, from the 1901 Mines Inspection Act of New South Wales in Australia to a 2010 Ministerial Regulation in Thailand.
-These legal texts allow for observing how the regulatory framework shaped the world of OSH throughout the years.
-The new Global Database on Occupational Safety and Health Legislation (LEGOSH) will soon be available as a fundamental pillar of the ILO knowledge base on OSH.
+Archived legislative texts and bibliographic information on past OSH laws, regulations and directives are also available in CISDOC via browsing by countries and subject categories.
+The collection presents various pieces of legislation, from the 1901 Mines Inspection Act of New South Wales in Australia to a 2010 Ministerial Regulation in Thailand, for example.
+These legal texts notably allow for observing how the regulatory framework shaped the world of OSH throughout the years.
+The new Global database on occupational safety and health legislation (LEGOSH) is now available as a fundamental pillar of the ILO knowledge base on OSH.

-The indexing descriptors of the records in the CISDOC database are drawn from the Occupational Safety and Health Thesaurus, which is also being currently updated.
+The indexing descriptors of the records in the CISDOC database are drawn from the Occupational Safety and Health Thesaurus, which is made available as a modern online tool.